quick-lab/primerschemes/primerschemes/artic-sars-cov-2/400/v5.4.2/README.md

 ## Description

-An updated version of v5.3.2, with 4 spike in primers to improve the coverage for muations found in JN.1
+An updated version of v5.3.2, with 4 spike in primers to improve the coverage for mutations found in JN.1

 ## Overviews